 Choosing Between Custom & Stock Displays

-The market is always in flux, and choosing between a custom retail display and a stock retail display can be a make or break proposition.
+The market is always in flux, and choosing between a custom retail display and a stock retail display can be a make-or-break proposition.
 Before you choose which type to buy for your campaign, you need to consider your entire plan.

-Lead times are getting increasingly shorter for brands, which is why so many are opting for a stock display that can get them to retail sooner - but what they aren’t considering is what a custom display gives them.
+Lead times are getting increasingly shorter for brands, which is why so many are opting for a stock display that can get them to retail sooner, but what they aren’t considering is what a custom display gives them.

-So before you make your next purchase, here are 10 things to consider before buying a stock retail display.
+So, before you make your next purchase, here are 10 things to consider before buying a stock retail display.

 1. Stock Displays May Not Fit Your Product

 First, take into account your product type.
-Some products can do perfectly fine with a stock display, but if you have a unique option to display packaging and the ability to put your product out on display - you need a custom option.
+Some products can do perfectly fine with a stock display, but if you have a unique option to display packaging and the ability to put your product out on display, you need a custom option.

 Make sure you know your dimensions and are making the right choice for a display.